madgik/exareme2/monetdb/README.md

 ### Build

-In order to change the initial monetdb configuration, go to the `bootstrap.sh` inside the *config* folder.
+In order to change the initial monetdb configuration, go to the `bootstrap.sh`.

 To build a new image you must be on the project root `MIP-Engine/`, then

 ```
-docker build -t <USERNAME>/mipenginedb:<IMAGETAG> -f monetdb_dockerized/Dockerfile .
+docker build -t <USERNAME>/mipenginedb:<IMAGETAG> -f monetdb/Dockerfile .
 ```

 ## Run